• Energy saving

 As mentioned earlier, a building’s thermal efficiency is also affected by the degree of insulation.
 If important areas such as the roof, floors, walls, basement and attic are properly insulated, less effort is required on the part of the HVAC system to heat or cool the building.
 In winter, warmth is more easily kept inside so that the heating switches on less frequently, while in summer the heat is kept out so there is less need for cooling.

+Moreover, the higher the degree of insulation, the further the flow temperatures of the heating system can be lowered and the less energy it will require to heat the building.
 Finally, unsealed walls, windows and doors can create unpleasant draughts but also generate significant heat losses.
-The same goes for ductwork leaks as a result of poor connections in the HVAC system.
-By sealing up those air leaks draughts and unnecessary energy consumption can easily be avoided.
+By sealing up those air leaks, draughts and unnecessary energy consumption can easily be avoided.